-By “naming it to tame it,” as Dr. Dan Siegel says, you are enhancing both your child’s emotional intelligence and their vocabulary.
+By “naming it to tame it,” as Dr. Dan Siegel says, you are enhancing both your child’s emotional intelligence and vocabulary.

 Ask your child WHAT is frustrating him.
 For example: “Hey, Luke, can you show me the difficult part in this math homework?”

-You can also rephrase the question a couple of different ways to help your child understand WHAT you’re asking.
+You can also rephrase the question in a couple of different ways to help your child understand WHAT you’re asking.
 Here are some suggestions:

 “Can you show me WHERE things start to get fuzzy for you on this math homework?”

 “Your numbers look so great up until THIS point.
 Is that where things started becoming more challenging?”